streetwriters/notesnook/docs/index.md

 <img src="https://github.com/streetwriters/notesnook/raw/main/banners/crossplatform.jpg" alt="Notesnook - Take private notes"/>

-We use best-in-class encryption algorithms XChaCha20-Poly1305 & Argon2 that are stronger & safer than AES256, impenetrable & future-proof.
-Your notes are encrypted on your device. **No one but you can read your notes (not even us).**
+We use best-in-class encryption algorithms **XChaCha20-Poly1305 & Argon2** that are stronger & safer than AES256, impenetrable & future-proof.
+Your notes are encrypted on your device and are 100% private. **No one but you can read your notes (not even us).**

 Take notes, capture ideas, create to-do lists, keep a journal, write your assignments and manage projects, we have got you covered everywhere.

 ## Features

-Privacy isn't the only thing we have:
+Privacy isn't the only thing that Notesnook offers:

 1. Cross platform - Notesnook has apps on all platforms
-2. End to end encrypted sync to unlimted devices
+2. End to end encrypted private sync to unlimted devices
 3. Organize your notes using:
    1. Notebooks
    2. Topics